doichev-kostia/js-modules/README.md

 When using classes, it's common to have a mess of data, state and functions all together.
 With time it's hard to maintain.
 The solution I see is to separate data and functions.
 This way it's easier to reason about the code and to maintain it.

 Due to the lack of private properties in JS.
 I'm using symbols to simulate them.
-You can see examples of that in Fastify and Undici.
+You can see examples of that in [Fastify](https://github.com/fastify/fastify) and [Undici](https://github.com/nodejs/undici).

+The main module is [storage.ts](/cmd/storage/storage.ts) and you can see the usage in [storage.test.ts](/cmd/storage/storage.test.ts).

 You can also notice that I'm associating the method with a struct.